-Figure 4.12 Access Control Menu
+Figure 4.12 Access Control

-Login Password: This allows users to access and modify "Configuration" and "Device Setpoints" menus.
-The default password is 12345678.
-This password can be up to 16 alphanumeric case-sensitive characters.
-If there is no password assigned (blank box) the iServer will not require password to access and modify "Configuration" and "Device Setpoints" menus.
+Login Password: This allows users to access and modify all of the iServer Home Page menu items, except "Access Control", which requires an Administrator password.
+The default Login password is 12345678.
+This password can be up to 16 alpha-numeric case-sensitive characters.

+If there is no Login Password assigned (blank box) the iServer will not require a password to access and modify iServer Home page menu items.

-Admin (administrator) Password: This allows users to access and modify "Access Control" menu.
+Admin (administrator) Password: This allows users to access and modify the "Access Control" page.
 The default password is 00000000.
 This password can be up to 16 alphanumeric case-sensitive characters.

-If there is no password assigned (blank box) the iServer will not require password to access and modify "Access Control" menu.
+If there is no Administrator Password assigned (blank box) the iServer will not require password to access and modify "Access Control" page.